 Access to Computer/Network/Internet.
 Access to the District's electronic communications system, including the Internet, shall be made available to students for instructional purposes.
-Each District computer and public Wi-Fi (available for students who bring their own personal telecommunication devices) has filtering software that blocks access to visual depictions that are obscene, pornographic, inappropriate for students, or harmful to minors, as defined by the federal Children's Internet Protection Act (CIPA).
+Each District computer and public Wi-Fi (available for students who bring their own personal telecommunication deviceselectronic communication devices) has filtering software that blocks access to visual depictions that are obscene, pornographic, inappropriate for students, or harmful to minors, as defined by the federal Children's Internet Protection Act (CIPA).
 Filtered Internet access is provided to students as defined by CIPA.

 Student Access.
 Computer/Network/Internet access is provided to all students unless parents or guardians request in writing to the campus principal that access be denied.
-Student Internet access will be under the direction and guidance of a District staff member and in accordance with campus policies.
+Student Internet access will be under the direction and guidance of a District staff member and in accordance with campus policies during school hours.
+Although the District does provide Internet filtering for devices checked out to students for use outside of school, students still need to be monitored at home to ensure that they are accessing appropriate content.
 Students may also be allowed to use the local network and public Wi-Fi with campus permission.
+For safety purposes, headphones and ear buds are not to be used in common areas or hallways.
+Students may bring headphones or ear buds to use in class as directed by a teacher.

 Parental Permission.
 For students under the age of thirteen (13), the Children's Online Privacy Protection Act (COPPA) requires parental permission for educational software tools.
 Examples of these tools are learning management tools, collaboration tools, wikis, and blogs.
 These tools can be accessed through the District's student Webpage.
 Parents wishing to deny access to these educational tools must do so by delivering a completed Denial of Permission Form to the campus principal.
-The Denial of Permission Form is attached as Addendum I.
+The Denial of Permission Form can be found on the school district website.

-Use of Personal Telecommunication Devices.
+Use of Personal Telecommunication Devices Electronic communication devices.
 The District believes technology is a powerful tool that enhances learning and enables students to access a vast amount of academic resources.
 The District's goal is to increase student access to digital tools and facilitate immediate access to technology-based information, much the way that students utilize pen and paper.
 If network access is needed, connection to the filtered, wireless network provided by the District is required.
-To this end, the District will open a filtered, wireless network through which students will be able to connect privately owned (personal) telecommunication devices.
-Students using personal telecommunication devices must follow the guidelines stated in this document while on school property, attending any school-sponsored activity, or using the Escambia County School District network.
+To this end, the District will open a filtered, wireless network through which students will be able to connect privately owned (personal) telecommunication electronic communication devices.
+Students using personal telecommunication devices electronic communication devices must follow the guidelines stated in this document while on school property, attending any school-sponsored activity, or using the Escambia County School District network.

-- Students are allowed to bring personal telecommunication devices that can access the Internet for educational purposes as determined by the Principal and the classroom teacher. - Each campus will develop procedures for use and management.
+- Students are allowed to bring personal telecommunication devices electronic communication devices that can access the Internet for educational purposes as determined by the Principal and the classroom teacher. - Each campus will develop procedures for use and management. - For safety purposes, headphones and ear buds are not to be used in common areas or hallways.
+Students may bring headphones or ear buds to use in class as directed by a teacher.